 Industrial production in the Czech Republic tumbled 25.7 percent year-on-year in May of 2020, following a record 33.7 drop in the previous month and worse than market expectations of a 21.5 percent fall.
 Output fell at a softer pace for manufacturing (-26.7 percent vs -35.5 percent in April); electricity, gas, steam & air conditioning supply (-17.2 percent vs -19.2 percent) and mining & quarrying (-20.4 percent vs -21.9 percent).
 On a seasonally adjusted monthly basis, industrial output rose 1.4 percent, after dropping a downwardly revised 23.2 percent in April.

-Industrial Production in Czech Republic averaged 3.36 percent from 2001 until 2019, reaching an all time high of 14.50 percent in February of 2007 and a record low of -20.70 percent in February of 2009.
-This page provides - Czech Republic Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Czech Statistical Office
+Industrial Production in Czech Republic averaged 2.97 percent from 2001 until 2020, reaching an all time high of 14.50 percent in February of 2007 and a record low of -33.70 percent in April of 2020.
+This page provides - Czech Republic Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Czech Republic Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Czech Statistical Office